CAPTCHA: History

 One of the earliest commercial uses of CAPTCHAs was in the Gausebeck–Levchin test.
 In 2000, idrive.com began to protect its signup page with a CAPTCHA and prepared to file a patent.
 In 2001, PayPal used such tests as part of a fraud prevention strategy in which they asked humans to "retype distorted text that programs have difficulty recognizing."
-PayPal cofounder and CTO Max Levchin helped commercialize this use.
+PayPal co founder and CTO Max Levchin helped commercialize this use.

 A popular deployment of CAPTCHA technology, reCAPTCHA, was acquired by Google in 2009.
 In addition to preventing bot fraud for its users, Google used reCAPTCHA and CAPTCHA technology to digitize the archives of The New York Times and books from Google Books in 2011.

-Invention

-Eran Reshef, Gili Raanan and Eilon Solan who worked at Sanctum on Application Security Firewall first patented CAPTCHA in 1997.
-Their patent application details that "The invention is based on applying human advantage in applying sensory and cognitive skills to solving simple problems that prove to be extremely hard for computer software.
-Such skills include, but are not limited to processing of sensory information such as identification of objects and letters within a noisy graphical environment".